-In this detailed insider’s guide, we’ll look at how Portugal’s autonomous region of Madeira will become 2022’s hottest Golden Visa destination – and why you should aim for a Madeira Golden Visa now.
+In this detailed insider’s guide, we’ll look at how Portugal’s autonomous region of Madeira is this year’s hottest Golden Visa destination – and why you should aim for a Madeira Golden Visa now.

-We’ll focus (mainly) on the property investment route here, but if you’re interested in exploring other ways to invest in Portugal, check out our detailed guide.
+We’ll focus (mainly) on the Portugal real estate investment route here, but if you’re interested in exploring other ways to invest in Portugal, check out our detailed Golden Visa guide.

 Golden Visa Changes in 2022

-Other changes are coming to the Golden Visa scheme too, such as higher minimum thresholds for other types of investments, including funds.
+Other changes have been made to the Golden Visa scheme, such as higher minimum thresholds for other routes, including the Golden Visa investment funds route.

-Madeira is one of the best options available for this – and it’s not going anywhere in 2022.
+Madeira is one of the best options available for this – and there are no plans to remove it from the program.

 We’ve done detailed research on the island and spent plenty of time here.
 Here’s the lowdown on investing in Madeira property to get the Golden Visa.

 Madeira Golden Visa: Property Investment Thresholds

 When investing for the Madeira Golden Visa, there are two key investment thresholds you should know about.
 Let’s look at exactly what each one involves.